Types of Millets And Their Benefits on Health and Weight Loss

 Millet Side Effects: Do Not Consume too many Millets

-If you are wondering what can be safely consumed and what to be avoided if you have thyroid issues, you can check our blog titled the thyroid diet food list.
+If you are wondering what can be safely consumed and what to be avoided if you have thyroid issues, you can check our thyroid diet food list.

 Keeping aside thyroid, millet, in general, is a great replacement for rice.
 It is rich in complex carbohydrates, fibre, antioxidants and other vitamins and minerals.
 They help people with diabetes and PCOS.

 So, if you haven’t tried millets yet, grab one and eat them once in a while.
 We are sure you won’t be able to stop raving about it!

 In a journey of healthy living or if you are making your way towards losing weight, you do not starve by not eating anything, instead you replace certain foods that don’t aid in weight loss to better foods that induce good health.